 From the results of research conducted by previous researchers regarding the failure of expatriates and the need for training so that expatriates become quality human resources.
-So in managing human resources, especially expatriates, companies need to invest in training and developing the performance of expatriates within the company.
-In addition to indispensable basic training procedures such as language training and environmental briefings, every expatriate training strategy contains pre-departure training and supportive training required by expatriates and is designed to handle a variety of situations.
+So in managing human resources, especially expatriates, companies need to invest in training and developing the performance of expatriates the company. addition within In to indispensable basic training procedures such as language training and environmental briefings, every expatriate training strategy contains pre-departure training and supportive training required by expatriates and is designed to handle a variety of situations.